ashimkapoor/eventstudies/README.md

 data(OtherReturns)
 data(StockPriceReturns)
 data(SplitDates)
-es.mm <- eventstudy(firm.returns = StockPriceReturns,
+es.mm1 <- eventstudy(firm.returns = StockPriceReturns,
 # This is where the new argument is being used.
  estimation.period = c(-300,-10),
  event.list = SplitDates,